False Teaching, Godliness, and the Danger of Loving Money

 Paul exposes false teachers who equate godliness with financial gain and contrasts their corruption with true godliness marked by contentment, warning that the love of money leads to ruin and spiritual destruction.

-7 For we brought nothing into the world, and we certainly can’t carry anything out.
+7 For we brought nothing into the world, so we cannot carry anything out of it.

-8 But having food and clothing, we will be content with that.
+8 But if we have food and clothing, we will be content with these.

-9 But those who are determined to be rich fall into a temptation, a snare, and many foolish and harmful lusts, such as drown men in ruin and destruction.
+9 Those who want to be rich, however, fall into temptation and become ensnared by many foolish and harmful desires that plunge them into ruin and destruction.

-10 For the love of money is a root of all kinds of evil.
-Some have been led astray from the faith in their greed, and have pierced themselves through with many sorrows.
+10 For the love of money is the root of all kinds of evil.
+By craving it, some have wandered away from the faith and pierced themselves with many sorrows.

 Paul exposes false teachers who equate godliness with financial gain and contrasts their corruption with true godliness marked by contentment, warning that the love of money leads to ruin and spiritual destruction.